run-llama/llama_index/docs/how_to/query/second_stage.md

-# Node Postprocessor
+# Second-Stage Processing

 By default, when a query is executed on an index or a composed graph, LlamaIndex performs the following steps:
 1. **Retrieval step**: Retrieve a set of nodes from the index given the query.
-For instance, with a vector index, this would be top-k relevant nodes; with a list index this would be all nodes.
 2. **Synthesis step**: Synthesize a response over the set of nodes.

-LlamaIndex provides a set of "postprocessor" modules that can augment the retrieval process in (1).
+Beyond standard retrieval and synthesis, LlamaIndex also provides a collection of modules for advanced **second-stage processing** (i.e. after retrieval and before synthesis).

-The process is very simple.
-After the retrieval step, we can analyze the initial set of nodes and add a "processing" step to refine this set of nodes - whether its by filtering out irrelevant nodes, adding more nodes, and more.
+After retrieving the initial candidate nodes, these modules further improve the quality and diversity of the nodes used for synthesis by e.g. filtering, re-ranking, or augmenting.

-This is a simple but powerful step.
-This allows us to perform tasks like keyword filtering, as well as temporal reasoning over your data.
+Examples include keyword filters, LLM-based re-ranking, and temporal-reasoning based augmentation.

 We first provide the high-level API interface, and provide some example modules, and finally discuss usage.